ArduPilot/ardupilot_wiki/common/source/docs/common-oem-customizations.rst

 - Ability to provide Lua scripts in ROM for special functions without the end-user having to load them on the SD card.
 Read more about Lua scripting in ArduPilot :ref:`here<common-lua-scripts>`.
 - Ability to change the firmware string displayed to the user.
 - Ability to include pictures and informational files in available free flash space.
-- Ability to change parameters and mark them as read-only so that users cannot change them using :ref:`APJ Tools<dev:apjtools-intro>`.
+- Ability to change parameters and mark them as read-only so that users cannot change them using :ref:`APJ Tools<dev:apjtools-intro>`. (as of version 4.5 firmware, this is no longer available)

 Customization Steps
 ===================